SoujanyaPonnapalli/ScalingBlockchains/README.md

 | [HyperLedger](https://dl.acm.org/citation.cfm?id=3190538)           | ~ 2500       | 0.3 - 0.5 seconds|
 | [OmniLedger](https://ieeexplore.ieee.org/abstract/document/8418625) | ~ 1000       | ~ 1 minute       |

 **Note:** The results are from the papers for a configuration with around 100 nodes.
-However, the numbers are not presented for a direct comparison between the systems, but for an average throughput and latency estimates of the current state-of-the art systems.
+However, the numbers are not presented for a direct comparison between the systems, but for an average throughput and latency estimates of the current state-of-the-art.

 ## Details ##